Telefonica/toolium/docs/pageobjects_specification_files.rst

 PageObject and PageElements implementation
 ------------------------------------------

-The implementation of PageObjects allow to define all PageElements implemented by default as part of Toolium.
+The implementation of PageObjects as part of these YAML spec files allows to use all PageElements implemented by default as part of Toolium.

 .. code-block:: yaml